vinhowe/cs224-labs/bmpFilter/bmpFilter.md

 A pixel is a sequence of three bytes.
 The order of the bytes is  **blue**, **green**, and finally **red**.
 A `bmp` image has a `width` and a `height` measured from the bottom left corner of the image.
 The `width` is the number of pixels in each row of the image.
 The `height` is the number of rows in the image.

 The pixel array stores the image in **row major order*.
 Row major order stores rows in order in the array.
-If the image has `width = 4` and `height = 3`, then below is an illustration of the pixel array where `i,j` in the `i`-th row and the `j`-th pixel in that row.
+If the image has `width = 4` and `height = 3`, then below is an illustration of the pixel array where `i,j` is the `i`-th row and the `j`-th pixel in that row.

 ```
 addresses --->